US Map of States With Connecting Dots

 Like Delaware, Wyoming allows for anonymous LLCs, providing privacy to business owners who don’t want their identities known.
 The state also does not impose corporate or personal income tax, which in addition to providing tax advantages offers an additional layer of privacy protection because there’s no need to file personal information when submitting taxes.

-Along with no income tax, Wyoming doesn’t have a franchise tax, which is a fee that owners of LLCs and some other types of business entities must pay each year for the privilege of having their companies located in the state.
+Along with no income tax, Wyoming doesn’t have a franchise tax, which is a fee that owners of LLCs and some other types of business entities must pay each year for the privilege of having their companies located in a state.
 This lack of taxes earned the state the number one spot on the Tax Foundation’s State Business Tax Climate Index for 2024.

 Nevada